weirdgloop/mediawiki-extensions-RSHiscores/README.md

 A MediaWiki extension that provides easy access to [RuneScape's Hiscores](http://services.runescape.com/m=hiscore/overview) for use in wikitext and JS calculators.
 Originally designed for the [RuneScape Wiki](http://runescape.wikia.com).

 Issues and pull requests should filed [here](https://github.com/TehKittyCat/RSHiscores).
 However, the version used by [Wikia](http://www.wikia.com) (and the RuneScape Wiki) might be behind this version.
 For the version used by Wikia see [here](https://github.com/Wikia/app/tree/dev/extensions/3rdparty/RSHighscores).
-Alternatively, see the ['wikia' branch](https://github.com/TehKittyCat/RSHiscores/tree/wikia) for the currently submitted version.
+Alternatively, see [Special:Version](http://runescape.wikia.com/wiki/Special:Version) on RuneScape Wiki.

 # Installation